scala/scala3/docs/docs/reference/other-new-features/threadUnsafe-annotation.md

 ---
 layout: doc-page
-title: threadUnsafe annotation
+title: "The @threadUnsafe annotation"
 ---

 A new annotation `@threadUnsafe` can be used on a field which defines a `lazy val`.
-When this annotation is used, the initialization of the lazy val will use a faster mechanism which is not thread-safe.
+When this annotation is used, the initialization of the `lazy val` will use a faster mechanism which is not thread-safe.

 ### Example